JoshSJKim/FCC---Debugging/README.md

 - So you can assign y to anything (except for 'falsy' values like false,, 0, "", NaN, undefined, or Null) and the result will return "Equal!"
 - Therefore, in order for the if statement in the above code to work, it needs to use an equality (==) or a strict equality operator(===).

-## Catch Missing Ope and Closing Parenthesis After a Function Call
+## Catch Missing Open and Closing Parenthesis After a Function Call

 - It is a common mistake to forget to include the empty parentheses when calling a function or a method if it doesn't take any arguments.
 - The result of a function call is often saved in a variable for other use in the code.